 Meet the Auckland team responsible for bringing you NZCTA Young Associates' events and opportunities!
 You'll often see us at events and we very much look forward to meeting you in person.
 In the meantime, find out a little more about us below.

-Sonja completed a double degree with majors including International Business and Asian Studies at the University of Auckland.
+Sonja has a double degree with majors including International Business and Asian Studies from the University of Auckland.
+She is further exploring her interest in international business with part-time postgraduate study in Global Management and Innovation.
 She currently works in the Advocacy team at the EMA, with the mission of helping business succeed.
-Sonja hopes to help bring understanding and engagement with China, while creating a space to help grow networks and build meaningful friendships.
+Sonja hopes to help bring understanding and engagement with China through work with the YA, while creating a space to help grow networks and build meaningful friendships- at the end of the day relationships are what it’s all about!

-Min-Ji is currently in her third year of studying a Law and Arts conjoint at the University of Auckland.
-Having travelled and learned Chinese since high school, her interest in China has grown steadily throughout the years.
-She hopes that through her involvement with the NZCTA Young Associates she will gain further insight into China and its capabilities and also take advantage of opportunities to build bridges between the two countries.
+Min-Ji is currently in her penultimate year of studying a Law (Hons) and Arts conjoint at the University of Auckland.
+Having had the chance to travel, work and study in China since high school, her interest in China has grown steadily throughout the years.
+She is fascinated about what the vastness of China entails and interested in the potential for youth to equip themselves with the necessary knowledge and tools to propel themselves in the NZ-China space.
+She hopes that through her involvement with the YA she will gain further insight into China and its capabilities and also take advantage of opportunities to build bridges between the two countries.

 Business Development Manager